 French Placement Test

 All incoming students who have studied some French and who are considering taking French at some point during their college career at Wellesley are required to take the placement test.
 True beginners, without an experience in French may register for French 101 or 103 without taking the test.
 The placement test is a tool to evaluate your proficiency in French so that you will be placed with students who are at the same level as you.
-If your SAT or AP score suggests a different placement level than your French Department placement results, the French department placement committee will advise you as to which course to take.
-Any student who intends to fulfill her language requirement by taking a course at another institution must take the French placement test upon her return and attain the required level.
-To take the placement test, please contact Scott Gunther, chair of the placement committee.
+Any student who takes a language course at another institution and would like college credit must obtain permission in advance and take the French placement test upon her return to verify she has attained the required level.
+To take the placement test, please contact Professor Scott Gunther, chair of the placement committee.

-The only route to honors in the major is writing a thesis and passing an oral examination.
-To be admitted to the thesis program, a student must have a grade point average of at least 3.5 in all work in the major field above the 100-level; the department may petition on her behalf if her GPA in the major is between 3.0 and 3.5.
-Students must complete a 300-level course or its equivalent before the fall of senior year.
-In addition, a 300-level course is to be taken concurrently with 360-370.
-See Academic Distinctions.
+To be admitted to either program, a student must have a grade point average of at least 3.5 in all work in the major field above the 100 level; the department may petition on her behalf if her GPA in the major is between 3.0 and 3.5.
+For more information, please see "Honors".

 Students planning graduate work in French or comparative literature are encouraged to write an honors thesis and study a second modern language and/or Latin.